 Disclaimer: This article offers general information and is not intended as legal or professional advice.
 You should consult with legal counsel regarding your specific situation.
-While the information presented is believed to be factual and current as of August 23, 2021, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subject discussed.
+While the information presented is believed to be factual and current as of January 17, 2022, its accuracy is not guaranteed and it should not be regarded as a complete analysis of the subject discussed.

 Charitable gaming and raffles regulatory guidance for Florida

-How does the state of Florida define charitable gaming?
+How does Florida define charitable gaming?

-Further, any proceeds raised from such events must be donated by the organizer to further one of the above-mentioned causes (charitable, civic, community, benevolent, religious, or scholastic works).
+Any proceeds raised from such events must be donated by the organizer to further one of the above-mentioned causes (charitable, civic, community, benevolent, religious, or scholastic works).
 It is also worth noting that such events may not be carried out on school property, even if the event is being run by—and raising money for—a school.

 It is important to note, however, that it is illegal to “require an entry fee, donation, substantial consideration, payment, proof of purchase, or contribution as a condition of entering the drawing or of being selected to win a prize.”
 However, it is possible to request a “minimum donation” so long as this information is clearly labeled.

-However, individual counties may have their own unique requirements.
+Individual counties may have their own unique requirements.
 Here’s an overview of the requirements for the top five counties (by population size):